IAEA-NDS/DATP-Python/README.md

 ### Approach to conversion
-Because the code is used for the evaluation of neutron cross section standards, it is very important that the Python version is functionally equivalent to the Fortran version.
+Because the code is used for the evaluation of neutron cross section standards, the functional equivalence of the Python and Fortran version is very important.
 Only then can methodological improvements in the new code be made and their effect on the results studied.

-For this reason, in a first step the code was translated on a line by line basis to Python keeping exactly the same logic and level of abstraction as present in the Fortran code, even keeping `goto` statements which had to be introduced into the Python code using a bytecode hack implemented by the [goto-statement] module.
+For this reason, the code was translated in a first step on a line by line basis to Python, keeping exactly the same logic and level of abstraction as present in the Fortran code, even keeping `goto` statements which had to be introduced into Python using a bytecode hack implemented by the [goto-statement] module.
 Also the [fortranformat] module proved invaluably useful due to heavy input/output operations and associated FORMAT edit descriptors